 Grindr today announced that it has joined forces with global free speech organization, ARTICLE 19, to help protect LGBTQ+ communities in Egypt, Iran and Lebanon who face police harassment, torture and imprisonment.
 As a result of the collaboration with ARTICLE 19, Grindr will implement a number of changes to the Grindr app to better protect users in the Middle East, Gulf and North African regions where LGBTQ communities are persecuted.

-The changes, which include the ability to change the app’s icon appearance and the addition of a password security lock, were the result of an inquiry conducted by Grindr on how to better protect LGBTQ users internationally.
-After hearing from a number of sources including, regional users and activists, community leaders, and a variety of digital and human rights organisations, Grindr consulted with ARTICLE 19 to determine that these initial changes could provide the broadest level of impact.
+The changes, which include the ability to change the app’s icon appearance and the addition of a password security lock, were the result of an inquiry by Grindr on how to better protect LGBTQ users internationally.
+After conducting research and hearing from a number of sources including, regional users and activists, community leaders, and a variety of digital and human rights organisations, ARTICLE 19 collaborated with Grindr to determine that these initial changes could provide the broadest level of impact.

 Jack Harrison-Quintana, Director of Grindr for Equality, said: